this software / app work for US Coast Guard (USCG) GMDSS Exams?

 The Coast Guard GMDSS exams are the same as the FCC ones.

-this software prepare me for the GROL license that I need to be
+Five by Five prepare me for the GROL license that I need to be

 an avionics technician?

 sure does.
 Having a GROL is an easy and useful add-on for any

 aviation mechanic.
 With a bit of study, in our experience and in the experience of many of our users, you could be ready for

 the GROL in under a day's sitting with Five by Five.

 Five by Five include all of the charts and figures I will need?

 What's the difference between the Five by Five software / apps and the audio preparation?

 "Five by Five Audio" is our series of audio preps for the FCC commercial and amateur tests.
 The same basic material is covered in both the software/apps and the audio preps,